OAuth Setup

 - Click Create Credentials > OAuth client ID

-- Choose Desktop application as the application type
+- Choose Desktop app as the application type

 - Name it